The warmest blanket material. Lets look at Fleece vs Wool. What is the warmest blanket for winter?

 Merino wool comes from Merino sheep, a unique breed refined in New Zealand and Australia.
 They have some of the finest and softest wool of any sheep.

-Polar Fleece will keep warm when wet because it retains much of its insulating quality even when wet.
-Fleece will dry out very quickly (just wring it out).
+Fleece will keep warm when wet because it retains much of its insulating quality even when wet.
+A good thing about fleece is it will dry out very quickly (just wring it out).

 It is very light weight compared to wool, making it a great choice for various articles of clothing.
 It comes in various thicknesses: micro, 100, 200, and 300.

-Watch out, fleece readily holds a static electricity charge (zap in the winter!) and will attract lint, dust, pet hair.
+My biggest complaint and annoyance about fleece is static electricity!
+Watch out, fleece readily holds a static electricity charge (ZAP! during the winter), and it will also attract lint, dust, pet hair.

-Be very aware (cautious) that polar fleece is highly flammable!
+Also, it’s extra flammable.
+Be very aware (cautious) that fleece is highly flammable!
 Don’t stand too close to the fire… It is also susceptible to damage from high temperature washing, drying, or ironing.

-So, which is the warmest blanket for winter?
-Is it Wool or Polar Fleece?
+So, which is the warmest blanket material for winter?
+Wool or Fleece?

-While both types and variations thereof can be quite warm, a factor that may sway the decision is weight.
+While both wool and fleece can be quite warm, a factor that may sway the decision is weight.
 How many of you think that you’ll feel a little bit warmer underneath the heft of a wool blanket?

 If you’re wondering why I haven’t mentioned other fabric materials for a blanket, well, I just wanted to compare wool and fleece (very similar properties).